Struggling with Carpal Tunnel in Jacksonville FL?

 Just as nerves can be pinched in your back by the bones in your spine, the bones in your wrist may also compress nearby nerves giving rise to the symptoms of carpal tunnel syndrome.
 While many people seek treatment through surgical means, chiropractors have had great success with chiropractic care, including non-invasive treatments involving adjusting the bones in the wrist.

 With surgical procedures costing anywhere between $6,000 and $11,000 dollars, and rarely resulting in full resolution of symptoms, many people are electing to choose a more conservative approach to care.
-If you're unsure of how to proceed with treatment, this short article should provide you with some general information about the different solutions available for those suffering from carpal tunnel syndrome.
+If you're unsure of how to proceed with treatment, this short article should provide you with some general information about the different solutions available for those suffering from carpal tunnel syndrome in Jacksonville FL.

 Many people who complain of wrist pain rarely realize what exactly carpal tunnel syndrome feels like.
 Typically, as the median nerve is compressed due to swelling and bony misalignments of the wrist, sufferers have reported burning pain, tingling, or swelling extending from the first to the third digit and the thumb.
 It is not uncommon for patients to report that they have recently noticed weakness throughout the affected hand.
 People have even reported feeling their hand swell as the median nerve becomes compressed, even when no swelling is present.